mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/solid-typescript.md

 When we first start out coding, we often have little regard for <u>software design</u>.

 Why should we?
-After we achieve dexterity with a programming languge, we focus our efforts on fighting undefined errors, what _this_ means and several other annoying things.
+After we achieve dexterity with a programming language, we focus our efforts on fighting undefined errors, what _this_ means and several other annoying things.

 Not to mention, it's pretty challenging to enter the JavaScript work these days.